kdl-org/kdl/SPEC_v1.md

 both v1 and v2 simultaneously.
 For example, `node "foo"` is a valid node in both versions, and should be represented identically by parsers.

+A version marker `/- kdl-version 1` (or `2`) _MAY_ be added to the beginning of a KDL document, optionally preceded by the BOM, and parsers _MAY_ use that as a hint as to which version to parse the document as.

 ## Introduction

 KDL is a node-oriented document language.
 Its niche and purpose overlaps with